During a corporate crisis, time is essential.

 Once a crisis hits, its immediate effects often stretch for days.

-In this research, we took a look at large companies operating in five industries, and measured their baseline Twitter traffic, their Twitter traffic spike during a corporate crisis, and how long it took for traffic to resume to their baseline levels.
+In this research, we took a look at large companies operating worldwide, and measured their baseline Twitter traffic, the earliest indicator of an emerging corporate crisis, the average amount of time it took for a major news organization to cover the crisis, the amount of time it took for Twitter traffic to spike related to the crisis, and how long it took for traffic to resume to their baseline levels.

 A summary of those findings: